 Our findings also contribute to scholarship on politicians' motives to offer investment incentives.
-Whereas prior work emphasizes that politicians offer tax incentives because they bear little cost of forgone tax revenue (Jensen and Malesky, 2018), our findings indicate that politicians prioritized real-time incentive spending during the Great Recession despite acute demand for other categories of public spending (McDonald et al., 2021; Wang, 2016).
-Politicians' motives to prioritize among different forms of targeted spending may be an important mechanism through which electoral systems contribute to spatial inequality (Rickard, 2020).
+Prior work emphasizes that politicians offer tax incentives because their successors bear little cost of forgone tax revenue (Jensen & Malesky, 2018).
+Our findings suggest that politicians are willing to prioritize incentive spending despite real-time trade offs with other categories of public spending.
+Whereas existing research focuses on electoral drivers of local government incentives (Jensen et al., 2015, 2020), our analysis of state incentives allows us to analyze potential geographic targeting of incentives.
+Our county-level findings are consistent with state politicians using incentives to claim credit from a specific subset of the electorate, swing voters.